Rudxain/Automate-RX-style/README.md

 - [snake_case](https://en.wikipedia.org/wiki/Snake_case)
 - constants must be ALL UPPERCASE.
 Since all vars are mutable, we must take the same approach as in Python and Shell langs
 - fiber IDs should be prefixed with `f_`.
 See [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation)
-- "Select Text" blocks shouldn't have redundant info.
-Never use the exact name as the flow, add some useful variations
+- ["Process text selection"](https://llamalab.com/automate/doc/block/process_text.html) blocks shouldn't have redundant info.
+Never use the exact name as the "Flow Beginning", add some useful variations.
+Example: If the flow is named "Uppercase and Lowercase converter", the block-title should be "change capitalization" if the next dialogue is a "Choice block".
+Or "to lowercase" and "TO UPPERCASE" if each fiber converts to 1 capitalization (and there's no "Choice")

 ## Subroutines